brandoz2255/Obsidian-Notes/Chapter one Containers Matter.md

 The biggest thing to the modern application today is scale

 -  we need our application to reach multiple users and handle it
-- in which it needs to reach millions or billions of users at once
+- in which it needs to reach `millions` or `billions` of users at once
-- and the users cant notice the systems breaking due to hardware issue or software issue
+- and the users can't notice the systems breaking due to hardware issue or software issue

 `Kubernetes` and containerization meet these requirements